Banana skipper

 Impacts

 Damage of up to 60% of the leaf area of banana plants has been recorded during outbreaks.
-If the outbreak comes at the time of fruiting, yields are lower due to delayed fruit maturity and reduce bunch size.
+If the outbreak comes at the time of fruiting, yields are lower due to delayed fruit maturity and reduced bunch size.

 Heavy infestations can lead to complete defoliation of banana plants.